 1. No one knows the hour or day

-The disciples wanted to know when Jesus would come and he replied, “I don’t know” (see Matthew 24:36).
+The disciples wanted to know when Jesus would come and he replied, “I don’t know” (see Matt 24:36).
 Evidently the disciples had a hard time accepting this, because after he rose from the dead they asked him again.

 “Lord, is it at this time you are restoring the kingdom to Israel?”
 He said to them, “It is not for you to know times or epochs which the Father has fixed by his own authority.”
 (Acts 1:6-7)

 In other words, “I still don’t know and it’s none of your business.”
 The timing of the Lord’s coming is the Father’s business.
-Paul wrote of the appearing of our Lord Jesus Christ “which God will bring about in his own time” (1 Timothy 6:15).
+Paul wrote of the appearing of our Lord Jesus Christ “which God will bring about in his own time” (1 Tim 6:15).